-The pharmacy is located on the high street of Honiton.
+The pharmacy is located in Plymstock, Plymouth.
 It sells over-the-counter medicines and dispenses NHS and private prescriptions.
-And it delivers medicines to people's homes.
+It supplies medicines to the residents of a large number of care homes.
+The pharmacy delivers medicines to people's homes.
 The pharmacy team offers advice to people about minor illnesses and long-term conditions.
 The pharmacy offers services including Medicines Use Reviews (MURs), the NHS New Medicines Service (NMS), flu vaccinations and services for substance misusers.